Losantiville Country Club: History

 In the spring of 2002, Losantiville CC and Crest Hills Country Club, established in 1939 and located near LCC in Amberly Village, voted to merge and become one.
 The decision was driven by the prescience of the leaders of these two Clubs as they adapted to demographic changes affecting golf in general and their mutual desire to provide the best possible current experience and most advantageous future for their respective Members.
 Emerging as a new entity, and uniting the history, amenities and communities of the two neighbors, this union was initially, and appropriately, christened The Ridge Club.

-Recognizing that the Losantiville golf course's unique character and tradition, resulting from the pairing of Mr. Bendelow's naturalistic design with the benefits realized from over a century of evolution and continuous improvements, was enjoyable and challenging for all skill levels of golfers, the combined Membership again voted and chose to preserve the Losantiville course & facilities as the site of the new Ridge Club.
-These 18 holes of golf were considered the “gem” of The Ridge Club and, next to the committed & passionate Membership, the new Club's most valuable asset.
+Recognizing that the Losantiville golf course's unique character and tradition, resulting from the pairing of Mr. Bendelow's naturalistic design with the benefits realized from over a century of evolution and continuous improvements, was enjoyable and challenging for all skill levels of golfers, the combined membership again voted and chose to preserve the Losantiville course and facilities as the site of the new Ridge Club.
+These 18 holes of golf were considered the “gem” of The Ridge Club.

 In September 2009, the Clubhouse of The Ridge Club was totally remodeled, re-opening in May, 2010.
 At this time, the then current Membership, in recognition of the importance of preserving the rich history & tradition of the club, voted overwhelmingly to change the name from the “Ridge Club” back to the familiar and resonant “Losantiville Country Club”.

 In early 2016, LCC invested in new practice facilities.